gabrieldansereau/ms_networks_opinion/README.md

      species ranges projected under different scenarios;
 - 4) Calculate and map robustness and other network metrics (Fig. 2).

-**Figure 1.
-Workflow to calculate robustness.** Simple network metrics like robustness can be incorporated into workflows to assess potential ecosystem fragility to scenarios of disturbance and inform management and decision-making at large scales.
-See supplemental information online for full workflow details.
+![**Workflow to calculate robustness.** Simple network metrics like robustness can be incorporated into workflows to assess potential ecosystem fragility to scenarios of disturbance and inform management and decision-making at large scales.
+See supplemental information online for full workflow details.](figures/Box2Scheme.png)

 Our example explores the lower boundaries of pan-European trophic network robustness by submitting vertebrate networks to two extreme scenarios: